Kuwar20/kuwar-resume/README.md

 ---

 **CAREER BREAK**
-- Made a calculated decision to invest 2 years ( 2021 - 2023 ) for competitive exams in defense, successfully clearing them. at the same time, engaged in self-directed learning focused on software development and completed freelance projects.
+- Made a calculated decision to invest 2 years ( 2021 - 2023 ) for competitive exams in defense, successfully clearing them, at the same time, engaged in self-directed learning focused on software development and completed freelance projects.

 ---